UCL-CCS/FabSCEMa/docs/source/workflow.rst

            FabSim3/deploy/machines_user.yml

-and add the login credentials in the template so that FabNEPTUNE knows where to run the simulation.
+and add the login credentials in the template so that FabSCEMa knows where to run the simulation.
 The following example shows what parameters (username, project, budget and sshpass) need to be defined for a remote machine name ARCHER2 (the UK National Supercomputer).
 Other machines may have more or less parameters that need to be defined.

 	.. code-block:: yaml